A writer I respect wrote on twitter:

 I don’t post on twitter, not often.
 I don’t tweet, and I don’t reply.
 I’m a lurker, and I lurk while the baby is nursing, or when I have to wait in line and would rather spend those five minutes in someone else’s head.

-She was clearly being tongue-in-cheek, but a smattering of people took her seriously and blew their tops; overheated at the silliest hot take, as if they need to release every ounce of pressure built up by their self-importance and indignation.
-I wanted to answer her, too, but it’s stressful to imagine myself writing anything there, subjecting myself to that, though I guess I’ll have to start at some point.
+She was being tongue-in-cheek, but a smattering of people took her seriously and blew their tops; overheated at the silliest hot take, as if they need to release every ounce of pressure built up by their self-importance and indignation.
+I wanted to answer her, too, but it’s stressful to imagine myself writing anything there.
 This is all to say that this is not a subtweet of her,* but I did want to answer, so here we are.

 Why should you care about phospine on Venus, potentially indicative of life there (though not a life like any life that’s here, not even the bacteria)?